ajbrock/Neural-Photo-Editor/README.md

 Note that you will need [matplotlib](http://matplotlib.org/). to do so.
 ## Known Bugs
 Occasionally the color picker freaks out and returns "None"s rather than values.
 Simply re-choose a color to fix this.
+My MADE layer currently only accepts hidden unit sizes that are equal to the size of the latent vector, which will present itself as a BAD_PARAM error.
+Since the MADE really only acts as an autoregressive randomizer I'm not too worried about this, but it does bare looking into.

 ## Notes
 More pre-trained models (which will be in the repo rather than a drive folder) and the remainder of the IAN experiments (including SVHN and the full pre-trained IAN used to generate the samples from the paper) coming soon.
+I'm considering putting up a TensorFlow implementation, if people would be interested in that, let me know (maybe with an Issues

 ## Acknowledgments
 This code contains lasagne layers and other goodies adopted from a number of places: